scd-github/jsd-lab-website-template/index.md

 Will try to add the carousel

-{% include section.html background="images/insolvent-crop.png" dark=true %}
+{% include section.html background="images/orange.png" dark=false %}

-# We want to change things.
+## We want to change things.
 We have to change things.

 {% include section.html %}